 Your insurance agent can help guide you through the process and answer any additional questions.

-To change the policy limit of your cyber liability insurance policy, simply contact your TechInsurance agent at any time to see all your options.
-The agent can adjust the policy limit to give you more or less coverage, and provide assistance if you need to purchase additional insurance policies for your business.
+To change the coverage limit of your cyber liability insurance policy, simply contact your TechInsurance agent at any time to see all your options.

-Because cyber liability is often a claims-made policy, it only provides coverage if both the incident takes place and the lawsuit is filed while the policy is active.
+Because cyber liability is a claims-made policy, it provides coverage only if the incident takes place and the lawsuit is filed while the policy is active.
 In some cases, years can pass before a client decides to sue over an incident.
+Keeping your policy active ensures you’re protected against clients who sue at a later date.